cscart/docs/en/user_guide/addons/vendor_debt_payout/what_changed.rst

         *   -   Previously

             -   A vendor could only refill his balance after becoming a debtor.
-It was possible to refill the balance only with the amount of debt.
+It was possible to refill the balance only by the amount of debt.

         *   -   Now